jondueck/whatevertown/readme.md

 # Whatevertown

-A podcast website (soon to be) built on Jekyll.
+A podcast, built on Jekyll.